-SOS Children’s Village Kavre is located near the small towns of Panauti and Banepa, just east of the capital Kathmandu.
-The prevalence of child labour continues to be a matter of grave concern in the region.
+Kavre is situated near the small towns of Panauti and Banepa, just east of the capital of Nepal, Kathmandu.

 Located in a region famous for its historical and religious sites, it is quite attractive for tourism.
 The area, however, suffered greatly from the devastating eartquake of 2015.In addition, children are particularly vulnerable due to the high rates of child trafficking and child marriage in the region.